 In Nevada, a power of attorney for health care must be signed by the principal and either acknowledged before a notary public or witnessed by two adult witnesses who personally know the principal.
 The witnesses cannot be a healthcare provider, an employee of the healthcare provider, or an operator or employee of the healthcare facility.
 The agent named in the power of attorney cannot be a witness either.
 At least one of the witnesses must be unrelated to the principal by blood, marriage or adoption and not entitled to any part of the principal’s estate upon his or her death.

 Although there are various do-it-yourself power of attorney forms available on the internet, one-size doesn’t fit all when it comes to estate planning instruments.
 It is best to consult with an attorney to make sure that your specific needs will be met by the document.
-If you need assistance with drafting a power of attorney in Reno Nevada, contact our office and we will be happy to help.
+If you need assistance with drafting a power of attorney in Reno, contact the Anderson, Dorn & Rader office and we will be happy to help.